-If you’ve been injured in a truck accident, then it’s important that you seek immediate medical care, and — when you’re ready— that you consult an experienced Los Angeles truck accident attorney for guidance on how to proceed with your lawsuit.
+If you’ve been injured in a truck accident, then it’s important that you seek immediate medical care, and — when you’re ready— that you consult an experienced truck accident lawyer for guidance on how to proceed with your lawsuit.

 We routinely handle truck accident disputes and have capably litigated claims involving a variety of personal and commercial truck types, including:

 At Banafshe Law Firm, PC, our truck accident lawyer understands the many frustrations and challenges that plaintiffs encounter in the wake of a truck accident, from medical concerns to work-related issues, and more.
 Injured plaintiffs may find, for example, that they are being misled or otherwise manipulated in communications with their insurance company to undermine an insurance claim.
 We’re here to help.
 Our attorneys provide comprehensive representation so that clients can “rest easy” and focus on what’s important: their recovery.

 Some of the primary causes of truck accidents include:

 Driver fatigue is one of the main factors contributing to truck accidents across the United States, and it is particularly common in the commercial truck driving industry.
 Despite the fact that commercial truck driving is a highly regulated industry with maximum consecutive driving hours limits and mandatory break periods, many truck drivers are overworked, improperly scheduled and incentivized or otherwise encouraged to get their jobs done in a way that puts them at risk.

 Fatigue logbooks can give the injured plaintiff a sense of the driver’s schedule and whether it is consistent with the facts of the case.
 Truck drivers and their employers often skirt regulations by falsifying information on their logbooks.
 If you discover falsified records, then you and a truck accident attorney may be able to hold the driver and employer liable for significant damages — the court may even choose to impose punitive damages, depending on the circumstances.